 It is highly recommended that anyone interested in becoming a medical coder completes a postsecondary certificate or associate's degree program.
 Keep reading for more information.
-Schools offering Medical Billing & Coding degrees can also be found in these popular choices.
+Schools offering Insurance Billing & Coding Specialist degrees can also be found in these popular choices.

 According to the U.S. Bureau of Labor Statistics (BLS), medical coders are considered health information technicians.
 Overall, most technicians hold at least a certificate in health information technology or medical coding; some of these professionals may have an associate's degree.

 Common courses in a certificate or associate's degree program in health information technology include medical record coding, medical coding systems, medical terminology and anatomy.
 Courses familiarize potential medical coders with codes and their creation, making them more effective on the job.
 In addition, you may need to complete hands-on clinical practicums in order to graduate.
 The American Health Information Management Association (AHIMA, www.ahima.org) has a list of schools with approved coding programs on its website.